 Stanton Gray Sears is a sculptor and Associate Professor of Art at Macalester College, St. Paul.
 He holds degrees from the Rhode Island School of Design and Penn State University.
 In addition to the fine arts, his training has included significant study in architecture and landscape architecture.
 Andrea Myklebust is a sculptor and alumna of Macalester College.
 An architect’s daughter, her activity outside of the fine arts has included years of grass-roots work in community development initiatives to encourage the creation of a lively, high quality public realm in our towns and cities.

-Kristen Opalinski is a graphic designer, photographer, sculptor, and social activist based in Reading, Pennsylvania.
-After graduating Augsburg in 2003—where she studied art, design, and business—Opalinski went on to work for a decade as a designer in the Twin Cities before shifting to a career in communications.
+Kristen Opalinski is a photographer, sculptor, social activist, and communications manager based in Chicago.
+After graduating Augsburg in 2003 — where she studied art, design, and business — Opalinski went on to work for a decade as a designer in the Twin Cities before shifting to a career in communications.
 A move to South Africa in 2009 led to her role as a communications specialist with the Lutheran Communion in Southern Africa (LUCSA).
-During her tenure with LUCSA Kristen became immersed in the role art and communications plays in conveying the messages of social justice causes throughout the world.
-Kristen recently completed her masters in religion at the Lutheran Theological Seminary at Philadelphia, with an emphasis on public leadership and conflict transformation.
-Through it all she has continued to find unique ways to express herself and her experiences through creative means.
-She has worked on a number of projects over the past few years including a short film entitled Education: Pillar of Peace—which documented the journey of a young man growing up during the Liberian civil war, a multimedia project entitled Space Invaders—which explores the ethics and moral implications of lethal drone warfare, and a photography project documenting mothers and their children throughout Southern Africa who received life saving mosquito nets through the Evangelical Lutheran Church in America’s Malaria Campaign.
-Kristen describes her creativity as, “The place where artistic expression, social justice, and faith converge—a place where I struggle to breathe visual life into concepts that often seem abstract or difficult to envision.
-I’m excited to join so many others in helping to illuminate creativity and passion throughout Hagfors Center, which will serve as a place for imagination and inspiration for generations of future Auggies.
+During her tenure with LUCSA Kristen became immersed in the role art and communications plays in conveying messages of social justice.
+Kristen completed a masters in religion at the Lutheran Theological Seminary at Philadelphia in 2016, with an emphasis on public leadership and conflict transformation.
+She now serves as Manager for Communications in Mission Advancement at the Evangelical Lutheran Church in America.
+Kristen’s recent projects include a short film entitled Education: Pillar of Peace—which documented the journey of a young man growing up during the Liberian civil war, a multimedia project entitled Space Invaders—which explores the ethics and moral implications of lethal drone warfare, and a photography project documenting mothers and their children throughout Southern Africa who received life-saving mosquito nets through the Evangelical Lutheran Church in America’s Malaria Campaign.
+Kristen describes her art as, “The place where creative expression, social justice, and faith converge.
+I’m excited to join so many others in helping to illuminate creativity and passion throughout Hagfors Center, which will serve as a place for imagination and inspiration for generations of future Auggies.”

 Kimberlee Joy Roth